Three students smiling as they work collaboratively

 Quality of Work Undergraduate students must maintain the minimum grade point average specified by the school, college, or academic program to remain in good academic standing.
 Students whose academic performance drops below these minimum thresholds will be placed on academic probation.

-This page includes two sample four-year plans for students directly admitted into the School of Business from high school.
-The first plan represents the accounting major and the second plan represents the accounting major with the Integrated Master of Accountancy Program (IMAcc).
+This page includes four sample four-year plans, two plans for students directly admitted into the School of Business from high school and two plans for students not directly admitted from high school.
+In each of the two sets of plans, the first plan represents the accounting major and the second plan represents the accounting major with the integrated Master of Science in Business: Accounting and Business Analysis (MSABA) degree.
 We encourage all students to consult with their academic advisor to develop an individualized plan that meets their specific needs.

 Freshman